miptleha/cs-xsd-class-generator/README.md

 -   if some errors see log\ClassGenerator.log
 -   all classes will be generated in code folder inside bin\Debug
 -   to work with classes your will need helpers inside AF, Xml folder
+-   note: fields generated only for elements, not for attributes

 ## Sample